MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-ad-openid-connect.md

 ms.service: "dynamics365-business-central"
 author: jswymer
 ---
-# Configure Azure Active Directory Authentication and OpenID Connect
+# Configure Azure Active Directory Authentication with OpenID Connect

 [!INCLUDE[2022_releasewave1](../includes/2022_releasewave1.md)]

-This article explains how to configure Azure Active Directory authentication.
+This article explains how to configure Business Central to use Azure Active Directory to authenticate users.
+This setup configures Azure AD authentication to use OpenID connect.

 ## Preparation